JaspervB-tud/AmpliDiff/README.md

 -aw                    : Amplicon width.
 Default is 200.
 -mm                    : Number of allowed mismatches during amplicon differentiation.
 Default is 0.
 -mt                    : Number of allowed misalignment characters in an amplicon.
 Default is 20.
---min_non_align        : Minimum number of nucleotides before the first amplicon and after the final amplicon, recommended to set equal to the search width (-sw).
-Default is 0.
 ##Primer parameters
 -pw                    : Primer size.
 Default is 25.
 -sw                    : Search window flanking an amplicon.
 Default is 50.